The True Cost to Own a Pet

 “Pet insurance can cost upwards of around $100 a month,” says Ochoa.
 “Most pet health insurance also covers wellness such as vaccines, spay or neuter, heartworm and flea prevention.
 If an owner takes advantage of all that their insurance will cover, they can really benefit.”

-Ochoa recommends consulting with your vet to compare options and needs for a pet.
-She also points out that there are a number of pet insurers, and that it’s important to shop around for a policy that meets your needs and your budget.
+Ochoa recommends consulting with your vet to compare pet insurance and needs for a pet.
+She also points out that there are a number of pet insurers, and that it’s important to shop around for the best pet insurance policy that meets your needs and your budget.

 Tretina says that pet insurance helped her out of a tight spot with Anya, allowing her to get an emergency dental surgery that would normally have cost thousands of dollars for the cost of the $500 deductible.
 Today, though, Tretina doesn’t have a policy.